wences-sanchez/Knowledge-Base/pages/Certificado profesional de IBM DevOps and Software Engineering%2FIntroduction to Containers with Docker, Kubernetes & OpenShift.md

 				- A control loop is defined as a non-terminating loop that regulates the state of a system.
 				- Like a thermostat.
-		- Define an object in *Kubernetes*. #flashcard
+		- Define an object in *Kubernetes*. #flashcard collapsed:: true
 			- **Kubernetes Objects** are persistent entities in Kubernetes.
 			- *"Persistent"* means that when you create an **object**, Kubernetes continually works to ensure that that object exists in the system, until and unless you modify or remove that **object**.
-			- You can use the Kubernetes API to work with them: collapsed:: true
+			- You can use the Kubernetes API to work with them:
 				- The kubectl CLI
 				- and the client libraries
 		- How are Kubernetes objects structured? #flashcard collapsed:: true
 			- **Objects** consist of two *parts*: **spec** and **status**
 				- The first is the field **"spec"**, which is provided by the user.
 					- The **spec** dictates the desired state for this object.
 				- The second field is the **"status"**, wich is provided by Kubernetes.
 The status describes the current state of the object—its actual state as opposed to its desired state.
 				- The status is updated if at any time the status of the object changes.
 				- The goal, of course, is for the desired state to match the current state, and Kubernetes continually works toward that end.
 			- In Kubernetes, the object names aren't allowed to have the same name if they belong to the same type.
 				- If the project is big, you can use *namespaces* for avoiding failures.
+		- How would you describe a *pod* in Kubernetes? #flashcard collapsed:: true
+			- #### A pod,
+				- It's the simplest unit in Kubernetes
+				- Represents processes running in your cluster
+				- It's a wrapper of a single (or multiple) container
+				- You can replicate a Pod to scale an application horizontally -
 -